-Chief Risk Officer
+- Chief Risk Officer

-Group Financial Controller
+- Group Financial Controller

-Group Compliance Officer
+- Group Compliance Officer

-In addition Charles Taylor and Company (Bermuda) serves as the Company Secretary.
+In addition Charles Taylor and Co (Bermuda) serves as the company secretary.

 Each of these officers performs their group responsibilities from the head office in Bermuda and report directly to the club's board and committees as required.

-- 4) Training an annual program of training is provided to the board and its committees, key function holders and the manager's employees. - 5) Internal audit and compliance reviews of management functions are carried out to assess performance against agreed systems and procedures and for effectiveness. - 6) Annual appraisal process/board evaluation ii.
-Remuneration policy and practices
+Training - an annual programme of training is provided to the board and its committees, key function holders and the manager's employees.

+Internal audit and compliance reviews

+of management functions are carried out to assess performance against agreed systems and procedures and for effectiveness.

+Annual appraisal process/board evaluation